Atharv-Nalwade/VideoStreaming_Via_Cloudfront/README.md

 - **S3 Storage:** Videos are securely stored in Amazon S3, a highly durable and scalable object storage service.
 S3 provides the backbone for reliable video storage and retrieval.

-- **React Frontend:** The user interface is built using React, a popular JavaScript library for building user interfaces.
-The React application ensures a responsive and dynamic user experience.
+- **EJS Frontend:** The application uses the EJS templating engine for rendering dynamic content on the server side, providing a responsive and customizable user interface.

 - **Video Playback:** Users can enjoy seamless video playback directly in the browser.
 The built-in HTML5 video player supports common video formats, providing a user-friendly and familiar interface.